blackswanburst/classify6/README.md

 or to compile natively:
 ocamlopt str.cmxa Classify6.ml -o classify6

-TODO: Add multicasts of different scopes and specificity.

 Build environment to make the ocaml easily portable.

 How could you help?